-- If a treatment works receives water from a reservoir that has been filled by a river this would be classed as one reservoir source. - If a treatment works receives water directly from two reservoirs this would be classed as two reservoir sources. - If a treatment works receives water directly from two reservoirs, but water can be transferred between the two reservoirs, this would still be classed as two reservoir sources. - If a treatment works receives water from a reservoir that has been filled by another reservoir then this would be classified as one reservoir source. - If a source supplies more than one treatment works then it should only be reported once in the reported source numbers. - Reservoirs used only to regulate river flows should not be reported in the source numbers. - Bank side storage, gravel pits and non-impounding reservoirs should not be included as sources in their own right.
+- If a treatment works receives water from three boreholes on one site, this would be classed as one source. - If a treatment works receives water from a reservoir that has been filled by a river this would be classed as one reservoir source. - If a treatment works receives water directly from two reservoirs this would be classed as two reservoir sources. - If a treatment works receives water directly from two reservoirs, but water can be transferred between the two reservoirs, this would still be classed as two reservoir sources. - If a treatment works receives water from a reservoir that has been filled by another reservoir then this would be classified as one reservoir source. - If a source supplies more than one treatment works then it should only be reported once in the reported source numbers.
+The exception being Lough Neagh which can be counted as a source for each works it supplies. - Reservoirs used only to regulate river flows should not be reported in the source numbers. - Bank side storage, gravel pits and non-impounding reservoirs should not be included as sources in their own right.
 If a river supplies a treatment works via bank side storage then this should be reported as one river source. - PPP schemes should be reported separately.